phani-training/Starmark-Training/Dotnet Programming/Assignments.md

 - Bill has properties: BillNo, BillDate, BillHolder, BillAmount
 - Create a class called Item: Id, Perticulars, UnitPrice, Quantity
 - Create a Program the provides Itemized billing for a given Customer.

+## Database App
+- Create a Database Application to store work on Movie Database.
+- The database will have info about a Movie, its actors and its director.
+- U should store all the info in the database.
+- It should perform all the CRUD operations.
+- UR APIs should be in a DLL.
+The UI part will be the Console App